dugalcedo/dougs-pokemon-app/README.md

 3. cd into the main folder and run `npm run install-all`

 4. To start, run `npm run dev` then open localhost:6393 in your browser.
+(6392 is the backend and 6392 is the frontend.)